KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

 *   Undestand the purpose and use of locking to ensure consistent data
 *   Use constraints to ensure data validity and consistency
 *   Define indexes to improve query performance
+*   Define and use views to encapsulate queries
+*   Give other users access to your tables and views

 ---
 ## Subqueries